 - Accessible content edition:

-- Reminder on the rules to edit accessible content (headings hierarchy, links etc.);
+- Reminder on the rules of accessible content edition (headings hierarchy, links, etc.);

 - Images alternatives and other media.

 - Presentation of tools (technical and methodologies) and reference documents;

 - Automatizing tests: presentation of automatizing tools;

 - Manual checking: practical exercise to run simple and quick manual tests.

 - How to run acceptance tests on web accessibility?
 When to ask for an expert audit?

 - Understanding the challenges and the differences between the web accessibility statement (compliance) and the web accessibility label/certification.

 - Production follow-up.